georgeuwagbale/csc204/README.md

 # csc204
-A repository for testing Java code
+A repository for testing Java and C++ codes